Collect taxes

 Note

-The transaction is considered effective on the date when create_from_calculation is called, and tax amounts won’t be recalculated.
+The transaction is considered effective on the date when create_ is called, and tax amounts won’t be recalculated.

 When your customer pays, use the calculation ID to record the tax collected.
-Two ways to do this are:
+You can do this in two ways:

 - If your server has an endpoint where your customer submits their order, you can create the tax transaction after the order is successfully submitted.